 Sandies – These are wonderful cookies to make a few weeks ahead of time because they keep very well.

 1 cup confectionery sugar- for rolling cookies after baking

-An easy way to do this is put sugar in plastic bag and add 3-4 cookies and gently shake around to coat cookies.
+An easy way to do this is to put sugar in a plastic bag and add 3-4 cookies and gently shake around to coat cookies.
 Or you can put sugar in a bowl and roll around to coat.